 “A large percentage of ALS patients are treated and released,” says Dr. Daryl Wilson, Emergency Management System Medical Director and an Emergency Department physician, Edward Hospital.
 “The new law helps ensure better outcomes for patients because they get high-quality care quicker since they get to the ER sooner.
 And, it’s much more convenient because patients and their families are closer to home.”

-For example, before the new law went into effect, if a patient from Plainfield with a broken leg who was given IV medication for hydration or pain, Plainfield Fire Protection District paramedics would have been required to take the patient to Edward Hospital in Naperville (13 miles from the Edward Plainfield campus) or another hospital in the area for treatment.
-The new law allows the patient to be transported to the Edward Plainfield 24/7 ER, something that also benefits the fire department and community.
+For example, before the new law went into effect, if a patient from Plainfield with a broken leg who was given IV medication for hydration or pain, Plainfield Fire Protection District paramedics would have been required to take the patient to Edward Hospital in Naperville (13 miles from the Plainfield campus) or another hospital in the area for treatment.
+The new law allows the patient to be transported to the Plainfield Emergency Center, something that also benefits the fire department and community.

 “When we have to drive to Naperville, our crews are out of service and unavailable for 30 or 40 minutes,” says Chief Dave Riddle, Plainfield Fire Protection District.
 “Now, in the situations where it’s appropriate, we won’t have to transport patients to hospitals farther away, so we’ll be able to stay in own service area.”